 Both of these devices have different uses and benefits.
 Pick a humidifier if you want to increase and maintain the humidity in your home.
 Diffusers are suitable for aromatherapy.
 A diffuser is best for breaking down essential oils into small particles for easy absorption by our bodies.

-Tap water contains minerals, or bacteria, and other pathogens that might enter your home air through a humidifier and end up causing damage.
+Tap water contains minerals, bacteria, and other pathogens that might enter your home air through a humidifier and end up causing damage.
 To use tap water in a humidifier, filter the water to remove any hazardous materials.
-You can also get a humidifier that comes with a filtration mechanism to help when using tap water.
+You can also get a humidifier with a filtration mechanism to help when using tap water.

 Yes.
 Vinegar acts as a natural cleanser that will loosen particles buildup at the bottom of a humidifier tank.
 When you are done washing the water tank, rinse it thoroughly.

 No. Unless the manufacturer approves, salt should not be added to a humidifier.
 Salt will reduce your humidifier’s lifespan, clog the filter, hinder proper operation, and ultimately destroy the humidifier.